 NERVE ROOT Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: It might be UNSAFE to take nerve root if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It is POSSIBLY UNSAFE to take nerve root if you are pregnant or breast-feeding.
 Don’t use it.

 NERVE ROOT Dosing

 The appropriate dose of nerve root depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for nerve root.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.